fredhutchio/cozy-shell/README.md

 ### find

 [GNU Find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) is an incredibly powerful command.
+It is generally used for finding files by their characteristics, such as name or size, rather than by their contents (more on that later).
 It is complex enough to get its own [Wikipedia page](https://en.wikipedia.org/wiki/Find), which in fact has a nice collection of examples.

 I mostly just use it for a few simple things, illustrated by the following examples: